-Seattle Cancer Care Alliance (SCCA) supports the goals of the Affordable Care Act (ACA) to make insurance coverage more secure for those who have insurance, to extend affordable coverage to the uninsured, and to improve health care quality and patient safety.
-In this state, thousands of individuals who do not have health insurance will be able to obtain it through the Washington Health Benefit Exchange.
-And for cancer patients, the ACA eliminates the challenge of lifetime maximums, ensures coverage for pre-existing conditions, and improves access to clinical trials.
+Seattle Cancer Care Alliance (SCCA) supports the goals of the Affordable Care Act (ACA) to improve insurance coverage for those who have insurance, to extend affordable coverage to the uninsured, and to improve health care quality and patient safety.
+In this State, thousands of individuals who do not have health insurance will be able to obtain it through the Washington Health Benefit Exchange.
+And for most cancer patients, the ACA eliminates the challenge of lifetime maximums, ensures coverage for pre-existing conditions, and improves access to clinical trials.

-Unfortunately, when it comes to accessing quality cancer care, many consumers seeking insurance through Washington Healthplanfinder will not have coverage for cancer treatment at SCCA.
+Unfortunately, when it comes to accessing quality cancer care, some Plans offered on the Washington Healthplanfinder will not provide coverage for cancer treatment at SCCA.
 Because this may affect you and your family, we wanted to provide you with some information to help you navigate your care options.

-Below is a summary of frequently asked questions regarding the Washington Healthcare Exchange.
+Below is a summary of frequently asked questions regarding the Washington Health Benefit Exchange.
 If you have any personal questions regarding your treatment options, we encourage you to contact your insurance company directly.
-Our Patient Financial Services team is also available Monday through Friday from 9 am to 5 pm at (206) 606-6226 or toll free at 1 (800) 304-1763, option 3, to discuss options for receiving your care with us.
+Our Patient Financial Services team is also available Monday through Friday from 9 am to 5 pm at (800) 304-1763, option 3, to discuss options for receiving your care with us.

 Which insurance plans on Washington Healthplanfinder include SCCA?

-SCCA is an in-network provider for the following health care plans: Premera Blue Cross (Heritage Signature and Heritage Prime), Community Health Plan of Washington, United Healthcare Charter Plans HMO*, Group Health HMO*, and Kaiser HMO*.
+SCCA is an in-network provider for the following health care plans: Premera Blue Cross, Kaiser Foundation Health Plan of WA and Kaiser Foundation Health Plan of the Northwest* and LifeWise Health Plan of Washington.

 *Specialist services are covered, pending permission to see a specialist